 - The financial management of the Council is conducted in accordance with the financial rules set out in Part 4 of the Constitution, which includes the financial regulations.
 The Council has a designated officer who fulfils the role of the Section 151 Officer in accordance to the Local Government Act 1972.
-The Council has in place a medium term financial strategy. - Internal financial control is based on a framework of management information, financial regulations and administrative procedures, which include the segregation of duties, management supervision and a system of delegation and accountability. - Ongoing development and maintenance of the various processes may be the responsibility of other managers within the Council.
+The Council has in place a medium term financial strategy.
+The Section 151 officer sits on the corporate management team in line with best practice. - Internal financial control is based on a framework of management information, financial regulations and administrative procedures, which include the segregation of duties, management supervision and a system of delegation and accountability. - Ongoing development and maintenance of the various processes may be the responsibility of other managers within the Council.

-In particular, the process in 2012/13 included:
+In particular, the process in 2013/14 included:

-- The setting of the outline budget framework and the detailed annual budget; - Monitoring of actual income (including investment returns) and expenditure against the annual budget; - Setting of financial and performance targets, including the prudential code and associated indicators; - Monthly reporting of the Council's financial position to corporate Management Team and quarterly to the Cabinet and the Overview and Scrutiny Committee; - · Clearly defined capital expenditure guidelines; - The monitoring of finances against a Medium Term Financial Plan;

-Managing risk in key financial service areas.
+- The setting of the outline budget framework and the detailed annual budget; - Monitoring of actual income (including investment returns) and expenditure against the annual budget; - Setting of financial and performance targets, including the prudential code and associated indicators: - Monthly reporting of the Council's financial position to corporate Management Team and quarterly to the Cabinet and the Overview and Scrutiny Committee; - Clearly defined capital expenditure guidelines; - The monitoring of finances against a Medium Term Financial Plan; - The Council has invested resource in both its key asset income generation projects designed to generate future income to help offset the impact of reducing revenue support grant and in its Staines-upon-Thames development programme designed both to support the Council's economic development priority and to generate income for the Council - Managing risk in key financial service areas.